netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

 You should now see a tree of available contexts, including one that matches the hostname of the Agent exporting metrics.
 In this example, the Agent's hostname is `arcturus`.

-Let's add some system CPU charts so you can montior the long-term health of your system.
+Let's add some system CPU charts so you can monitor the long-term health of your system.
 Click through the tree to find **hostname → system → cpu** metrics, then click on the **user** context.
 A chart with metrics from that context appears in the dashboard.
 Add a few other system CPU charts to flesh things out.